Recognition and Rewards: Our Strategy

 -

-Gold – This will be rewarded at the end of term.
-Children will receive a gold certificate and a gold pin badge.
-Children will be celebrated in assembly and photos posted on school story.
-Children’s photos will be placed on the ‘spotlight’ wall.
+Gold – Children receive a gold certificate and a gold pin badge.
+Children are celebrated in assembly and photos posted on school story.
+Children’s photos placed on the 'Going for Gold' display.
 The children receiving gold will have a whole afternoon out of class taking part in a reward afternoon.

 -

-Ruby – This will be rewarded to children to achieve gold in term 1 and term 2.
-The outcome will be as above but they will receive a ruby certificate and pin badge.
+Ruby – This is awarded to children to achieve gold in term 1 and term 2.
+The outcome is as above but they receive a ruby certificate and pin badge.

 -

-Diamond – This to children who achieve gold in terms 1, 2 and 3.
-Children will receive a diamond certificate and pin badge.
-Parents will be invited to a special end of year assembly.
-Children will be celebrated as previous gold winners but will also have a trip out of school.
+Diamond – This is a very special award, given to children who have achieved gold in terms 1, 2 and 3.
+Children receive a diamond certificate and pin badge.
+Parents are invited to a special end of year assembly.
+Children are celebrated as previous gold winners but will also have a trip out of school.

-We also celebrate Attendance Improvements and success as a class and at times, individually.
+We also celebrate Class Attendance, Attendance Improvements and at times, individual attendance successes.

 Reading Percentages